 Armagh Pipers Club

-Armagh Pipers Club is a traditional music teaching organisation founded in 1966.
 It provides weekly classes in the uilleann pipes and eight other instruments to around 200 students, mostly of school age, from Armagh and six surrounding counties.
 The Club organises the William Kennedy Piping Festival in Armagh every November.
+The Armagh Pipers Club is delighted to be part of Piping Live! again and will provide a group of fantastic Irish traditional musicians to be part of the festival lineup.

 Donate!